|

 the event was a weekend-long Native Market held in the gymnasium of the

 church.
-Native wares from at least twenty vendors were displayed and offered for
+Native wares from at least twenty vendors were displayed and offered

-muffins, Danishes and other sticky buns!
+– muffins, Danishes and other sticky buns!
 Mom.
 Here

 are some general views of the Native Market.
+Conference Highlights I

 arrived on the Thursday afternoon and attended the leaders planning meeting

-that evening and enjoyed meeting many new friends as well as several from Alaska
+that evening and enjoyed meeting many new friends as well as several from

 First Nations leaders from this area went up as well and it was good to get

-Pastors James & Yvonne Brenn
+reacquainted while in Pastors James & Yvonne Brenn

-from Anchorage receiving a blanket from Corb Morgan Praise & Worship The
+from Praise & Worship The

 main conference started Friday morning and registration was brisk.
 I never